nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2026-01-06-previous-submissions-table-iteration.md

 #### Shared needs
 - How might we balance seeing everything with focusing on what matters most?
-- How might we make it easy to check whether requested edits have been actioned
+- How might we make it easy to check whether requested edits have been actioned?
 - How might we make reviewing evidence quick and simple?

-Finally, we questioned whether the designs need to support two distinct views: one for seeing information in context during submission and processing, and another for understanding the bigger picture across all submissions (for example, in a comparison table).
+Finally, we questioned whether the designs need to support two distinct needs: one for seeing information in context during submission and processing, and another for understanding the bigger picture across all submissions (for example, in a comparison table).
 We agreed this was something to explore further through user testing.

 #### Exploring comparison approaches

-We explored alternative ways of comparing information and narrowed our thinking to two main directions
+We explored alternative ways of comparing information and narrowed our thinking to two main directions.

 ### Idea 1 - Timeline

 The timeline works well as a high-level overview of a claim’s journey, but on its own it felt insufficient for understanding detailed changes.
-We explored whether we could combine the timeline with elements of the comparison table, allowing users to see what changed in the context of each submission.
+We explored whether we could combine the timeline with elements of the comparison table, allowing users to see what had changed in the context of each submission.
 The idea was to surface high-level changes first, then let users drill down into more detail as needed

 <div style="display: flex; flex-wrap: wrap; gap: 1rem;">
   <div style="flex: 1; max-width: 48%;">